Illinois uses a modified comparative negligence model, which means an injured party’s award could be reduced if he or she is to blame for a car wreck.

 The case illustrates how comparative negligence can come into play in car accidents in Illinois and across the country.
 Knowing the state’s negligence laws gives motorists an idea of what to expect in terms of compensation following an accident.

 Illinois’s negligence laws

 According to state law, Illinois uses a modified comparative negligence model that requires an injured party to be 50% or less to blame for an incident in order to recover damages.
 Someone who is found to be more than 50% at fault for an accident is barred from recovering compensation.

-Further, any award may be reduced proportionate to the plaintiff's responsibility for the incident.
+Further, any award may be reduced proportionately to the plaintiff’s responsibility for the incident.
 For example, if a court (judge or jury) determines that the plaintiff was 20% at fault for the car accident, the plaintiff would receive 20% less than the total award.